RaymWong/infineon-kits-cls/usecase-for-cls/README.md

 ### <a name="uc6"></a>UC6 - Registration and On-Boarding to Cloud

-In this use case, we will use the key and device certificate that was generated in section 5.5. to register the device to the respective cloud service provider.
+In this use case, we will use the key and device certificate that was generated in **step1_generate_keys.sh** to register the device to the respective cloud service provider.

-As the cloud registration process is highly dependent on the service provider, weprovide an example using AWS
+As the cloud registration process is highly dependent on the service provider, we provide an example using AWS

-Please refer to the
+Please refer to the README under directory **infineon-kits-cls/psoc62-optiga-cls**

 ### <a name="uc7"></a>UC7 - Establishing Secured Communication to Cloud

 In this use case, we will use the key and device certificate that was generated in section 5.5. to register the device to the respective cloud service provider.

-As the cloud registration process is highly dependent on the service provider, weprovide an example using AWS
+As the cloud registration process is highly dependent on the service provider, we provide an example using AWS

-Please refer to the
+Please refer to the README under directory **infineon-kits-cls/psoc62-optiga-cls**

 ### <a name="uc8"></a>UC8 - Decommissioning